Why Search Engine Optimisation Should Matter To You

 And make no mistake, Google is the market leader in terms of search engines.
 Since 1997, Google has dominated the search engine market, maintaining 89.95 percent market share as of January 2019.

-What does this mean for you as a wedding photographer in 2019?
+What does this mean for you as a wedding photographer today?

-You can no longer ignore search engine optimization.
+You can no longer ignore search engine optimisation.

 As a wedding photographer, what does this mean for you?

 Where a physical shopfront with significant foot traffic was once the cornerstone of running a wedding photography business, all it takes to reach potential clients is to have a photography website and a range of social media accounts.

 There are a number of ways to acquire new wedding photography clients.